tomjoht/tomjoht.github.io/files/doc-navigation-wtd/design-principles-for-doc-navigation.md

 Continuing with more analogies, consider each chunk of content as a rock.
 You can certainly store and manage the rocks as individual chunks.
 But if you want to convey meaningful information to users, stack the rocks into various combinations to create more elaborate and purposeful displays.

-On trails, these stacks of rocks are called "cairns" and serve as guide posts to users on trails that often lack clear boundaries or pathways.
+On trails in the wilderness, these stacks of rocks are called "cairns" and serve as guide posts to users on trails that often lack clear boundaries or pathways.

 <img src="../media/rasters/cairns.png" style="vectorImage"/>

 Not all help information can stand <i>entirely</i> on its own.
 Frequently one concept or task builds on another topic, or requires knowledge of another topic.
 But there's usually a logical boundary line between topics.
 You can decide how large to draw the boundaries.

 When content becomes unwieldy or hard to follow because it's all listed on the same page, break it up into multiple pages.
 Just make sure your users aren't bouncing from one topic to another trying to get answers for a single task or goal they're trying to achieve.